grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "Any other features we can use?
 A relatively shallow place we can hide on the bottom again, like the tablemount?"
 Hemi asked.

-Percy took a long draft off her cigarillo and then leaned closely over the chart.
-She pulled down the magnifier and guided her vision through it with the tips of her fingers, holding the burning coal of the cigarillo just off the glass.
+Percy took a long draft off her cheroot and then leaned closely over the chart.
+She pulled down the magnifier and guided her vision through it with the tips of her fingers, holding the burning coal of the cheroot just off the glass.
 "Ugh. there's nothing but fuckin' deep-sea.
 Bottomless for hundreds of miles in every direction."

 "They are likely looking at the same chart and figuring they can simply wait out our batteries.
 They know we do not have a full charge since they caught us on the surface, and figure anything less than 20 hours comes out in their favor if they are patient about it."
 Said Hemi.